ThomasBoxall/uni-notes/README.md

 Obviously, these aren't quick notes to write.
 If you pass them onto someone else, please be a decent human and share a link to GitHub where they're attributed to me.
 I'm putting a lot of effort into making them nice and I will take them offline if they are plagiarized.

 ## Links to Notes
-GitHub's PDF viewer is pretty bad.
-There's a nifty hack where you embed the GitHub download link in a Google Drive Viewer URL which allows you to use their `/preview` PDF viewer to view PDFs hosted on GitHub.
-See below for links to my notes in that format.
+See below for links to GitHub Pages of this Repo as GitHub's inbuilt PDF viewer is pretty bad.
 ### First Year
 * [M22731 (Comp Tutorial Level 4)](https://thomasboxall.github.io/uni-notes/01-FIRST-YEAR/M22731%20(Comp%20Tutorial%20Level%204)/M22731.pdf)
 * [M30220 (Core Computing Concepts)](https://thomasboxall.github.io/uni-notes/01-FIRST-YEAR/M30220%20(Core%20Computing%20Concepts)/M30220.pdf)